Methodology used in the rankings

 Indicator and definition Source Period Disaggregation

-Faculty member per 100 students: Full-time equivalent faculty members and research staff in centers belonging to the University per 100 full-time equivalent students in studies of 1st and 2nd cycle, Bachelor’s and Master’s degrees and students in Doctoral degrees (all of these students registered in centers belonging to the University) SIIU 2015/16 to 2020/21 Branch of knowledge
+Faculty member per 100 students: Full-time equivalent faculty members and research staff in centers belonging to the University per 100 full-time equivalent students in studies of 1st and 2nd cycle, Bachelor’s and Master’s degrees and students in Doctoral degrees (all of these students registered in centers belonging to the University) SIIU 2017/18 a 2022/23 Area of study

-Faculty member with PhD / Faculty members: Full-time equivalent faculty members with PhD in centers belonging to the University over total full-time equivalent teaching and research staff in centers belonging to the University SIIU 2015/16 to 2020/21 Branch of knowledge
+Faculty member with PhD / Faculty members: Full-time equivalent faculty members with PhD in centers belonging to the University over total full-time equivalent teaching and research staff in centers belonging to the University SIIU 2017/18 a 2022/23 Area of study

 Output